Back to blog

 Webflow additional costs may include:

-• Additional editor seats
+• Additional seats or workspace/team costs

 • Custom development for advanced features